Improving Clean Accuracy via a Tangent-Space Perspective on Adversarial Training: Introduction

-Our main contributions are as follows: \begin{itemize} \item We describe how to estimate the tangent space of the data manifold and calculate the tangential component of an adversarial example. \item We propose a novel method called \textit{Tangent Direction Guided Adversarial Training} (TART), which utilizes the tangent directions of adversarial examples as a significant factor.
-To the best of our knowledge, TART is the first to directly incorporate the tangent space and direction into the field of adversarial defense. \item We experimentally demonstrate on simulated and benchmark datasets that TART consistently boosts clean accuracy without sacrificing robustness.
-Furthermore, we illustrate that TART is a universal method that can be combined with various adversarial defense methods. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We introduce \textit{Tangent Direction Guided Adversarial Training} (TART), the first adversarial training framework to explicitly leverage the tangent space and direction of adversarial examples. \item We provide empirical insights showing that adversarial examples with large normal components can significantly distort the decision boundary, which motivates the tangent-space-guided design of TART. \item We describe a practical method for estimating the tangent space of the data manifold and computing the tangential component of adversarial examples. \item We demonstrate through extensive experiments on simulated and benchmark datasets that TART consistently boosts clean accuracy without degrading robustness.
+Furthermore, we illustrate that TART is a universal framework that can be seamlessly integrated with a variety of existing adversarial defense methods, further enhancing their performance. \end{itemize}